blueneogeo/xtend-tools/README.md

 	// later we update with a single call: counter << counter.get + 1

 As you see, we no longer need to explicitly create a stream.
 Creating an observed value will create both the value and the stream.
-Later we can update the value using apply(newValue) and get the existing contained value using apply().
+It is a value that can inform you that it has changed.
+Later we can update the value using apply(newValue) (or the << operator) and get the existing contained value using get().

 A rule with an observed value (and any rx.BehaviorSubject, which it extends) is that is must always start with a value.
 You can simply later change this value, and get it.
-It is also thread safe, as the actual wrapped value is contained in an AtomicReference.
+It is also thread safe, with the actual wrapped value contained in an AtomicReference.

 #### Computed Observed Values